-Start by exploring the cobbled streets of Rye under a glistening blanket of frost.
+Begin by exploring the cobbled streets of Rye under a glistening blanket of frost.
 Head up the hill to reach the 900-year-old St. Mary’s Church.
-If you’ve got a head for heights, climb the church tower for sweeping views across the town’s red-tiled rooftops.
+If you’ve got a head for heights, climb the church tower for panoramic views across the town’s red-tiled rooftops.

 Nearby, the 600-year old Mermaid Inn is reputedly one of the most haunted hotels in Britain.
 Secret passageways, twisting tunnels, and tales of priests seeking refuge from the reformation add intrigue and mystery to a visit here.
 Enjoy a hearty evening meal, then retire for a warm glass of brandy in the Giant’s Fireplace Bar.

-Spare time for some festive shopping among local independent stores.
+Spare time for some festive shopping supporting local independent stores.
 Pick up fresh meats, cheeses, quiches, and fruit jellies at Rye Deli.
 Visit Crock and Cosy vintage kitchen shop for retro kitchenware.
-Or feel like a kid again and grab a bag of bonbons and lemon drops at Britcher & Rivers – a traditional sweet shop.
+Or take yourself back to your childhood and grab a bag of bonbons and lemon drops at Britcher & Rivers – a traditional sweet shop.

 Reviving Coastal Walks

 In the depths of winter, nothing beats an invigorating walk along the windswept beaches close to our historic Cinque Port towns.
-As silvery-white mists roll off the sea, you’ll feel an almost otherworldly stillness as you stroll beside the waves.
+You’ll feel an almost otherworldly stillness as you stroll beside the waves as silvery-white mists roll off the sea.

 In Camber Sands, it’s often possible to have the entire beach to yourself.
 Bundle up in hats and scarves as the wind whips across its pristine flat sands and grass-topped dunes.